weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 But for the pursposes of this tutorial, `weave-1` will act as the bootstrap node where it will provide the initial configuration information to newly joining nodes, in this case, `weave-2` and `weave-3`.

-The workflow is as follows:
+The workflow, then is as follows:

   1. create `weave-1` as a Swarm master
   2. create `weave-2` as a Swarm agent
   3. create `weave-3` as a Swarm agent
   4. Generate a Discovery Swarm token, which is the unique cluster id, as described in the [Docker Swarm Documentation](https://docs.docker.com/swarm/install-w-machine/)

   >>*Note:* In Weave there is no notion of master/slave or any other roles of the nodes.
 Here we simply
   >>picked `weave-1` as a sort of bootstrap node, but we could also pass all IPs or DNS names to `weave launch`
   >>and thereby also avoid having to set <code>-initpeercount</code> explicitly.
 However, with Docker Machine on VirtualBox